 Comprehensive study with Genentech and AstraZeneca validates superiority of Human Liver Microtissues

-A landmark Archives of Toxicology article, “Utility of spherical human liver microtissues for prediction of clinical drug-induced liver injury” by Proctor et al. (2017), highlighted the advantages of using 3D InSight™ Human Liver Microtissues (3D hLiMT) for DILI prediction.
-Here’s a brief summary of the paper.
+A landmark Archives of Toxicology article, “Utility of spherical human liver microtissues for prediction of clinical drug-induced liver injury” by our collaborators Will Proctor, Alison Foster, Simon Messner, Dominic Williams and several other notable experts in the field, highlights the advantages of using 3D InSight™ Human Liver Microtissues (3D hLiMT) for DILI prediction.

-The study tested a panel of 110 clinically known drugs on 2D PHH and 3D hLiMT utilizing the same hepatocyte lot, compound concentrations and endpoint (ATP-content)
+The study tested a panel of 110 clinically known drugs on both primary human hepatocytes and 3D InSight ™ Human Liver Microtissues, utilizing the same hepatocyte lot, compound concentrations and endpoint (ATP-content)

 - 2-fold more sensitive in identifying known hepatotoxicants in comparison to 2D PHH (sensitivity of e.g. 60.9% vs. 33.3%)

 - Specificity for prediction of non-DILI drugs remained very high, even after 14 days of compound exposure

 - Assessment of novel hepatic injury biomarkers, such as miRNA122, HMGB1 and α-GST